KnownStormChaser/master-weather-model-list/models/nwp_models/regional/slovenia/aladin-slovenia.md

 ## What area it covers
 - **Coverage:** Slovenia and surrounding Central / South-East European regions
-- **Domain details:** 432 × 432 horizontal grid points at 4.4 km spacing, centered over Slovenia and the eastern Alps / northern Adriatic
+- **Domain details:** 300 × 300 horizontal grid points at 4.4 km spacing (≈ 1320 km across) as of the April 2026 ACCORD ASW poster, centered over Slovenia and the eastern Alps / northern Adriatic.
+The grid was 432 × 432 (≈ 1900 km across) through at least the March 2025 ASW poster; it was reduced to 300 × 300 by April 2026 (see Notes).

 ---